SagaeHaruki/3D-GameScripts/README.md

 - Enemy Attack & Player Detection Script.

 <h1>Current Changes: [February 4, 2024]</h1>

 > What's New?: "Aiming When Interacting Enemies"

 - Temporarily using npc as the opponent, in order to check if the aiming is good and smooth
+- Re-Adjust the interaction distance between player and npc